tomortonbew-personal/interview-coach-skill/references/commands/mock.md

    - Consulting/finance: more case-study oriented, precision matters, presentation polish expected
    - If prep data exists for this company, use the culture read and format analysis to shape the mock's feel.
 5. Set interviewer persona based on format.
 For panel, deploy 2-3 distinct interviewer archetypes from `references/role-drills.md`.
+6. **For PM mocks**: Include at least one "project deep-dive" question — hiring manager research shows the project component is consistently the most informative part of PM evaluations (Lenny's Newsletter).
+Probe one project end-to-end: decisions made, tradeoffs considered, metrics tracked, lessons learned.
+Also draw questions from the 4 high-signal themes in `prep.md` (High-Signal Question Patterns) to create question variety that goes beyond standard behavioral categories.

 ### Execution

 1. Deliver questions one at a time.
 Wait for each response before the next.
 2. Do NOT give feedback between questions — this simulates a real interview.
 Note observations silently.
 3. Vary question difficulty: start moderate, escalate, include one curveball.
 4. Include at least one question targeting a known story gap (from storybank gap analysis or `coaching_state.md`) to test gap-handling under realistic conditions.
+When the candidate encounters this gap question, evaluate their response against the Gap-Handling Module patterns in `references/cross-cutting.md`.
+Note which pattern they used (or didn't) in the per-question debrief.
 5. **Pull from saved concerns data.** If `concerns` was previously run for this company (check `coaching_state.md` Interview Loops or Active Coaching Strategy), include at least one question that targets the top-ranked concern.
 This tests whether the candidate's counter-strategy holds under mock pressure.
 6. **Adapt mid-mock like a real interviewer.** Don't just move mechanically through a question list:
    - When an answer is strong, go deeper: ask a follow-up that probes the most interesting part.
 Real interviewers pursue strong threads.